bbinto/working-with-bb/Barbara's Operating System.md

 ![](https://github.com/bbinto/working-with-bb/blob/main/img/strategy-breakdown.png)

 ### Execution and Strategy
-While I know and believe a good strategy is pertinent path to keep everyone focused, motivated and in one common direction, what I have learned is that people love to advice on how/what to do to solve a problem but not all can and want to actually DO what they say.
+While I know and believe a good strategy is a pertinent path to keep everyone focused, motivated and in one common direction, what I have learned is that people love to advice on how/what to do to solve a problem but not all can and want to actually DO what they say.
 In case you want a former US president to further elaborate on this, have a quick look at this [video](https://www.linkedin.com/posts/barbarabermes_when-former-us-president-barack-obama-was-activity-7079049160699613186-hFOQ?utm_source=share&utm_medium=member_desktop) from Obama.

 **"Just learn how to get stuff done."**

-I highly recommend and refer a lot to Frank Slootman's ["Amp it up"](https://www.amazon.ca/Amp-Unlocking-Hypergrowth-Expectations-Intensity/dp/1119836115) book that outlines similar concepts above.
+I highly recommend and refer a lot to Frank Slootman's [Amp it up](https://www.amazon.ca/Amp-Unlocking-Hypergrowth-Expectations-Intensity/dp/1119836115) book that outlines similar concepts above.
 Strategy is highly correlated and measured by quarterly and yearly OKRs for me.
-I like to use outcome-driven roadmaps that level up to OKRS and the vision of the company, see [this](https://bbinto.medium.com/why-is-this-still-so-hard-data-literacy-in-modern-product-design-teams-36501cedab84) post for more details and templates.
+I like to use outcome-driven roadmaps that level up to OKRs and the vision of the company, see [this](https://bbinto.medium.com/why-is-this-still-so-hard-data-literacy-in-modern-product-design-teams-36501cedab84) post for more details and templates.

 ### Documents, Frameworks and Planning